nens/threedi-docs/test/_sources/d_import_sufhyd.rst.txt

 * Manhole (``*KNP``)
     * The number of inhabitants will be added as an *Impervious surface*.

-Note: the shape of the manhole is refered as 'rnd' = round, 'sqr' = square and 'rect' = rectangle
+Note: the shape of the manhole is referred as 'rnd' = round, 'sqr' = square and 'rect' = rectangle

 *    Pipe (``*LEI``)